systemetric/sheep/docs/motors.md

 ## Blockly

 Blocks for controlling motors can be found in the **Movement** section.
+It follows a similar structure to how the python is layed out, with motors being set to a value between -100 and 100 to control their rotation speed.